-How To Make Proper English Crumpets Recipe
+How to Make Proper English Crumpets at Home

-English crumpets with Marmite and jam topping
+Homemade English crumpets with Marmite and jam topping

 ⏱️

-Preparation time: 25 minutes.
-Cooking time: 10 minutes.
+Prep time: 25 minutes.
+Cook time: 10 minutes.
+Makes: 6

 This recipe makes 6 English crumpets